amit221/mongodb-denormalized-data-sync/README.md

 npm install mongodb-data-sync -g
 ```

-Then in the cmd run
+Then, in the cmd run

 ```
 mongodb-data-sync --key "some key" --url "mongodb connection url"